 Different types of bird flu can cause different symptoms.
 As a result, treatments may vary.

-The virus that causes the human form of the flu appears to have developed a resistance to the two most common forms of antiviral medications—amantadine and rimantadine.
-These medications should not be used to treat the disease.
+The virus that causes the human form of the flu can develop resistance to the two most common forms of antiviral medications, amantadine and rimantadine (Flumadine).
+These medications shouldn’t be used to treat the disease.

-The outlook for bird flu infection depends on the severity of infection and the type and of influenza virus causing it.
-H5N1 carries a high mortality rate, while other types do not.
+The outlook for bird flu infection depends on the severity of infection and the type of influenza virus causing it.
+H5N1 has a high mortality rate, while other types don’t.

-- sepsis (a potentially fatal inflammatory response to bacteria and other germs)
+- sepsis (a possibly fatal inflammatory response to bacteria and other germs)

 - organ failure